Senior Thesis Seminar, Spring 2015

 The Writing and Submission of the First and Final Drafts

-Friday, March 22nd FIRST DRAFT OF THESIS DUE.
-By 12 noon, submit a complete computer-printed draft of your thesis to your advisor.
+Friday, March 20th, 12 noon, FIRST DRAFT OF THESIS DUE.
+Each of you should submit a complete computer-printed draft of your thesis to your advisor.
 By "complete" we mean a draft in which all principal sections are present and in proper order, and one in which a reader can follow your discussion from beginning to end.
 The precise state of the draft and the date when your advisor will return it to you with comments are to be worked out individually with your advisor.

-Thursday, May 2nd, 1:30pm - Senior Party and Discussion We will all meet informally with food and drink to recall our great thesis moments.
+Wednesday, April 29th, 2:30pm - Senior Party and Discussion.
+We will all meet informally with food and drink to celebrate the completion of your theses and to share insights on the thesis-writing experience.
 Each student will share a brief summary of his or her thesis so that all can hear and learn.

-May 6, 7, 8 Oral Discussion.
+May 4, 5 Oral Discussion.
 There will be a sign-up sheet for the oral discussion available when you hand in your thesis in Gest.
-All orals will take place on Monday (May 6th), Tuesday (May 7th), and Wednesday (May 8th).
+All orals will take place on Monday (May 4th) and Tuesday (May 5th).
 Sign up will be in order of submission of theses--the earlier you turn in your thesis, the greater your choice of times.
 Allow 60 minutes for the oral and subsequent discussion with the department.
-Your final grade for senior seminar will be sent to you by mail shortly after the oral exam.
+Your final grade for senior seminar will be sent to you by email shortly after the oral exam.

 You will receive a regular course grade for Rel.
 399b, which will appear on your transcript.
 This overall grade is comprised of three separate grades that evaluate: